Aliases for EIF4G2 Gene

 GeneCards Summary for EIF4G2 Gene

 EIF4G2 (Eukaryotic Translation Initiation Factor 4 Gamma 2) is a Protein Coding gene.
-Diseases associated with EIF4G2 include Amnestic Disorder.
-Among its related pathways are Apoptosis and Autophagy and Allograft rejection.
-GO annotations related to this gene include poly(A) RNA binding and binding.
+Diseases associated with EIF4G2 include Mouth Disease.
+Among its related pathways are Beta-Adrenergic Signaling and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is EIF4G1.

 UniProtKB/Swiss-Prot Summary for EIF4G2 Gene